ewerk/gradle-plugins/dagger-plugin/readme.md

 ##### daggerSourcesDir

-The destination directory for the generated Dagger java source Defaults to 'src/dagger/java'.
+The destination directory for the generated Dagger java source.

+Defaults to 'src/dagger/java'.

 ##### library